Setting up a "Convert colors" Fixup

 An Output Intent will be created for the PDF with the destination profile embedded as Output Intent profile.

 - Note: This is highly recommended for any conversions to CMYK, as recent versions of Adobe Acrobat use that information by default for displaying on screen whereas at the same time this ICC profile in the Output Intent does not trigger any unwanted further color conversions.

-- Note: If you import this fixup and the used ICC profiles are not present on your system, you need execute the Fixup once (otherwise the ICC profile may be displayed in "(...)", as it is not present on the current system yet).
+- Note: If you import this Fixup and the used ICC profiles are not present on your system, you need to execute the Fixup once (otherwise the ICC profile may be displayed in "(...)", as it is not present on the current system yet).

 List of available ICC profiles to be assumed for uncalibrated RGB colors.